Twocoolguy/BrickThrower/README.md

 - Documentation

 This is not due to me not having interest in the plugin, more that the plugin is complete.
 There is nothing else that I would have interest into adding to the plugin as anything more would push away from the point of the plugin.
 I also want to work on other plugins.
 This plugin has been a lot of fun to work on. :)

-There is now a new branch called "wip".
-This branch will be for any kind of update (bug patches, supporting new versions of minecraft, and documentation).
-Any change I make to the code will go to that branch.
-Any pull requests made that are accepted will also go to this branch.
-Once there is enough changes (which is under my discretion as to what constitutes as "enough") the wip branch will be merged into the main branch and I will release an update onto spigot (after testing of course).

 ## Finished Updates